Our Work

 Musketawa Trail: A Legacy Renewed

 Since its first pavement in 1997, the Musketawa Trail has been a beloved regional asset.
 Now, we’re undertaking a crucial reconstruction project using American Rescue Plan Act (ARPA) funds.
-With the support of the Friends of the Musketawa Trail, we’re not just repairing a path—we’re preserving a community treasure.
+With the support of Friends of the Musketawa Trail, we’re not just repairing a path, we’re preserving a community treasure.
+And plans are well under-way for the reconstruction right now!

-The ARPA funding will fund construction of Phase 1 of the project, but matching funds are needed for the desired trail amenities including benches, fencing, wayfinding signs, and parking lot improvements.
-We need YOUR help.
-Please consider donating to The Friends of the Musketawa Trail to help support the project.
-You can donate by clicking on the Donate button below.
+The ARPA funding will cover construction of Phase 1 in the project, but matching funds are needed for the desired trail amenities including benches, fencing, wayfinding signs, and parking lot improvements.
+We need YOUR help!
+Please consider making a donation to the Friends of the Musketawa Trail to help support the project.
+You can donate by clicking the button below.

-You can follow progress on the project on the state’s ARPA progress page at: Building Michigan Together Plan – state parks progress
+Follow progress coverage of the project on the states ARPA progress page: Building Michigan Together Plan – state parks progress

 Wooden pedestrian bridge over lush green forest on a sunny day.